jneimantokbox/annotation-acc-pack-1/ios/README.md

 ### Annotation features

-The `OTAnnotationScrollView` class is the backbone of the annotation features in this accelerator pack.
+The `OTAnnotationScrollView` class is the backbone of the annotation features in this Sample.

 ```objc